democracyworks/clj-smartystreets/README.md

 ## Installation

-`clj-http` is available as a Maven artifact from [Clojars](http://clojars.org/clj-smartystreets):
+`clj-smartystreets` is available as a Maven artifact from [Clojars](http://clojars.org/clj-smartystreets):
 ```clojure
 [clj-smartystreets "0.1.1"]